What’s your land’s true nature?

 Look closely—and listen.
 The songs, blooms, and tiny wings around you reveal how alive your land really is.
 Native plants bring even more life—and strengthen the world beyond your yard.

-Wild Fact: Native plants can support up to four times more caterpillar species and 60 times more pollinators than traditional lawns!
+Wild Fact: Native plants can support up to 4x more caterpillar species and 60x more pollinators than traditional lawns!

 LOCAL PLANT TYPES